Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 - Username: hpages / Full name: Hervé Pagès

+- Username: jwokaty / Full name: Jennifer Wokaty

 - Username: lshepherd / Full name: Lori Shepherd

-- Username: mtmorgan / Full name: Martin Morgan
+- Username: stvjc / Full name: Vince Carey

-For all these accounts:
+If you create an account for yourself:
+- Set your real password.
+- Choose the following settings:
+  - [ ] User must change password at next logon
+  - [ ] User cannot change password
+  - [x] Password never expires
+  - [ ] Account is disabled

+If you create an account for someone else:
+- Set a temporary password.
+- Choose the following settings:
   - [x] User must change password at next logon
   - [ ] User cannot change password
   - [ ] Password never expires
   - [ ] Account is disabled

-Then make these users members of the `Administrators` group.
+All these real users should be made members of the `Administrators` group.

-TESTING: Try to access these accounts via a remote desktop client (e.g. rdesktop or Remmina on Linux).
+TESTING: Try to access your new account via a remote desktop client (e.g. rdesktop or Remmina on Linux).

-### 1.8 Create the `biocbuild` account
+### 1.10 Create the `biocbuild` account

 Username: `biocbuild`